-(g) Plant and equipment
+(f) Plant and equipment

 Plant and equipment is carried at cost, less accumulated depreciation and accumulated impairment losses.
 Cost consists of the purchase price, any costs directly attributable to bringing the asset to the location and condition necessary for its intended use and an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.
-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to Liberty Gold and the cost can be measured reliably.
-Repairs and maintenance costs are charged to the consolidated statement of income (loss) during the period in which they are incurred.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost can be measured reliably.
+Repairs and maintenance costs are charged to the consolidated statement of loss during the period in which they are incurred.

-The major categories of plant and equipment noted below are depreciated over their estimated useful life using the following annual rates and methods:
+Useful lives are determined by Management on an asset-by-asset basis upon initial recognition.
+The major categories of plant and equipment noted below are depreciated straight-line over their estimated useful life: